 If you decide to work past age 65, you have two options with regards to your pension:

 - You may continue making contributions and accrue your pension until age 71, at which point, you must elect to start your pension benefits.
-Or you may elect your pension at any time before age 71.

 - You may elect to stop making contributions and begin your pension at age 65 or the first of a later month.